-However, when we look at the statement with which Keynes defines savings from the perspective of the theory we are developing, we see that the expression is, at the same time as the definition of the savings vector of the economy, a possible formulation of the Conservation of Money Flow Equation for an economy in which savings and credit are allowed. ah_i of the economy, a possible formulation of the Conservation of Money Flow Equation for an economy in which savings and credit are allowed. ah_i of the economy in which savings and credit are allowed.
+However, when we look at the statement with which Keynes defines savings from the perspective of the theory we are developing, we see that the expression is, at the same time as the definition of the savings vector of the economy, a possible formulation of the Conservation of Money Flow Equation for an economy in which savings and credit are allowed. ah_i of the economy, a possible formulation of the Conservation of Money Flow Equation for an economy in which savings and credit are allowed.
 Therefore, we define savings: